 In normal operation the valve will open and close as the following indications:

-The valve will open when the temperature measured (B0LBD10CT005) in the drain pot is below the saturation temperature plus A VALUE, and will close 15 seconds after an adequate steam superheating value (H) is achieved
+The valve will open when the temperature measured (B0LBD10CT005) in the drain pot is below the saturation temperature plus A VALUE, and will close 15 seconds after an adequate steam superheating value (H) is achieved.

 Forced open

 The valve is not forced to open.